07 Jun Movie Review – Wonder Woman

 I was never arrogant or delusional enough to think that it would be my film, my effort was largely academic in nature.
 In Australasian cinema, it’s not okay to punch a woman in the face.

 She doesn’t tend to fight back.
 She falls to the floor, clutches her face, cries, then picks herself up off the floor to cook some eggs.

 So the ‘action component’ of Tasha was always going to be the toughest negotiation, and needed to be done right (more on that later).
 I wanted to prove such a film could exist comfortably in the Australian national ‘cinemascape’, a place where no other similar film exists (don’t worry, I checked… THOROUGHLY).
 This is not exactly the same situation for Wonder Woman.
 I go into waaaay too much detail about the history of this ‘situation’ in my “Chicks Ass-Kickin’ Against the Pricks” think piece/hormonal rant.

 Like Tasha, there are some decent comic moments in Wonder Woman, and I feel the ‘fish out of water’ element of Diana Prince’s character works to ‘ingratiate’ her to the viewer – to ‘humanise’ the Goddess.
-And it’s not overplayed to the point of ridiculousness (although her lack of ‘ice-cream awareness has apparently raised a few eyebrows).
+And it’s not overplayed to the point of ridiculousness (although her lack of ‘ice-cream awareness is a little perplexing).

 In the case of both Tash and Di, the setting of their major battles are important.
 The battlegrounds in both films are real and familiar to many (the WW1 battlefront, the ‘Octagon’, the Centrelink (welfare) case manager’s office…)